hail-is/hail/hail/python/hail/docs/cloud/other_cloud_providers.rst

 Others
 ------

-There are no known open-source resources for working with Hail on cloud providers other than Google and AWS.
+There are no known open-source resources for working with Hail on other cloud providers.
 If you know of one, please submit a pull request to add it here!

 If you have scripts for working with Hail on other cloud providers, we may be interested in including those scripts in ``hailctl`` (see above) as new